KittyGiraudel/site/_posts/2014-04-01-pushing-sass-placeholders-further.md

 <section id="pushing-things-further">
 ## Pushing things further [#](#pushing-things-further)

 All good?
 Fine.
-This morning, [Matt Stow](https://twitter.com/stowball) suggested a new version where we wouldn't have to create a mixin for every placeholder we want to have.
+This morning, [Matt Stow](https://twitter.com/stowball/status/450917879047651328) suggested a new version where we wouldn't have to create a mixin for every placeholder we want to have.
 Instead, we would have a single mixin &mdash; let's call it `extend()` &mdash; asking for a placeholder's name, and extending it or including the mixin's content as we did yesterday.

-You can fin [Matt's demo on SassMeister].
+You can fin [Matt's demo on SassMeister](http://sassmeister.com/gist/9910272).
 It looks about this:

 <pre class="language-scss"><code>@mixin extend($placeholder, $extend: true) {
   @if $extend {